Adeniyi Agbejule

-Adenine Agbejule (born 15 December 1981) is a Nigerian retired footballer.
+Adenine Agbejule (born 15 December 1981) is a Nigerian former professional footballer who played as a forward.

 Career

 Finland

 Acquired by Vaasan Palloseura in 2001, Agbejule landed on September 2, exercising with them and seized his first goal to salvage a point at Haka.

 Poland

-Assisting and scoring once as Hutnik Warsaw got past Jagiellonia Białystok 2-0 midway through 2001, the wideman was assaulted by the opposition's supporters who were apoplectic when the game was over, forcing him to retreat to the locker room.
+Assisting and scoring once as Hutnik Warsaw got past Jagiellonia Białystok 2–0 midway through 2001, Agbejule was assaulted by the opposition's supporters following the game, forcing him to retreat to the locker room.
 Despite taking the case to the Białystok authorities, they were unable to determine which of the hooligans committed the crime so the search was discontinued, with nobody being prosecuted.